Photo gallery

 Tilia cordata ‘Greenspire’ is a compact, neat and tidy clone of the classic Small Leaved Lime, Tilia cordata.

-This tree has small and shiny heart-shaped leaves which are dark green on the surface and light green on the underside.
+This tree has small, shiny, heart-shaped leaves that are dark green on the surface and light green on the underside.

 The creamy-coloured, fragrant flowers appear in July and are a welcome addition to this attractive variety of native trees.